In 1927, while hospitalized in Switzerland, Alberto Santos Dumont continued to show interest in and support other aviation pioneers.

 Je ne sais pas si je vous ai déjà dit, mais je suis en train de travailler ici à maitriser l´art de la “reliure” et avec beaucoup de plaisir et succès.

 Ortis qui est un connoisseur et qui est ici, m´a fait beaucoup de compliments.
 Ortis is the director of Vogue.
-Do you think that Pinedo will travel from Africa to Brésil on a Seoul bond?
+Do you think that Pinedo is going to travel from Africa to Brésil on a Seoul bond?
 It will be beautiful.

 Messages to all friends of Megève